 Reverend Tsumika Maneki became the principal in 1955 and was at the school for the next ten years.
 During this time, there were classes for non-English speaking children, and special certificates were available for students who came from Japan to study at the school.

 During the tenure of Mrs. Edith Tanaka as principal (1965-1972), fundraising luaus were held, and, as a result, a three-story building was erected on the former grounds of the Hawaii Chugakko.
 Mrs. Cecelia Lindo became a vice-principal and also served as acting principal while Mrs. Tanaka was abroad for a year.
-The Alma Mater was written in 1970, with music composed by Jane Imamura and lyrics by Janice Oguro.
+The Alma Mater was written in 1970, with music composed by Jane Imamura.
 Mrs. Tanaka was succeeded by Mrs. Joyce-Lynn Kimura who was the principal for ten years.

 In 1983, Mr. Morris Otoshi, a retired DOE principal, became head of the school.
 Mr. Craig Tsutsui was his vice principal.
 Mrs. Rene Kimura joined the administrative team as a second vice principal in 1991.
 Dr. Gaylord Conquest assumed the leadership in 1992, and Mrs. Theodora Yagi joined the administrative team as vice principal in 1993.
 The middle school building was completed in September 1993 and the Class of 1994 was the first class to occupy it.